What is challenging behaviour in autistic children?

-Challenging behaviour is behaviour that has negative effects on autistic children and teenagers and other people around them.
+Challenging behaviour is behaviour that has negative effects on autistic children and other people around them.

-- refuse requests or ignore instructions, which makes it hard for their family to get things done
+- Refusing requests or ignoring instructions, which makes it hard for your family to get things done

-- leave the classroom or hide under a table, which might affect their learning
+- Leaving the classroom or hiding under a table, which might affect learning

-- take their clothes off in public or invade people’s personal space, which might be unsafe for them and others
+- Taking off clothes in public or invading people’s personal space, which might be unsafe

-It’s important to understand why your autistic child is behaving in challenging ways.
+It’s important to understand why your autistic child behaves in challenging ways.
 When you understand, you can work out how to respond.

 Your child might behave in challenging ways because they: